Senators make their stand on divorce - Interaksyon

 Bato dela Rosa

-The former top cop echoed Lacson’s sentiments, saying he would only support the measure if it gives the individual singular chance to file the chance.
+The former top cop echoed Lacson’s sentiments, saying he would only support the measure if it gives the individual singular chance to file.

 “Susuportahan ko ang plano ni Sen. Lacson na ganon nga, isang beses ka lang.
 Okay lang magkamali ka ng isang beses.
 Sa pangalawang beses ka magkakamali, sinasadya mo na ‘yan,” he said.